amomen9/PostgreSQL/pgpool/Part II Install and Configure pgPool.md

 # LOAD BALANCING MODE

 #------------------------------------------------------------------------------
-# Some parameters depend on wether the other nodes are synchronous or not
+# Some parameters depend on weather the other nodes are synchronous or not

 #load_balance_mode = on
                                    # Activate load balancing mode